 - Adopt Microsoft BI technologies

-- Implement all the Power BI innovative tool to your benefit
+- Implement all the Power BI innovative tools to your benefit

 - Customize the Power BI platform to your maximum benefit